Shellmates/MicroCTF-2021-quals/web/secure-serializer/solution/README.md

 - Since the block size for md5 is 64, we can keep minimizing the number of null bytes by having payloads of length `36 + 64 * X` where `X` is an integer we have control over

-- And the reason that is important to mention is that since we control the bit length block by changing the length of our payload, we should try finding a valid `X` so that the bit length bytes are valid pickle deserialization instructions
+- And the reason why that is important to mention is that since we control the bit length block by changing the length of our payload, we should try finding a valid `X` so that the bit length bytes are valid pickle deserialization instructions

 - After some research about [pickle instructions](https://github.com/python/cpython/blob/main/Lib/pickle.py), we find the following instruction :